 The JTAG chain structure is illustrated in Figure 14.
-It comprises a single 1149.1 compliant TAP that can be used for boundary scan of the I/O pins.
-It has a 4-bit IR and 32-bit DR. It also provides access to a chip TAP that in turn can access the xCORE Tile for loading code and debugging.
+It comprises two 1149.1 compliant TAPs that can be used for boundary scan of the I/O pins.
+Each tap has a 4-bit IR and 32-bit DR. It also provides access to a chip TAP that in turn can access the xCORE Tile for loading code and debugging.